Adventureland (Iowa): Adventure Bay

 Adventure Bay is the water park section of Adventureland.
-Except for Kokomo Kove, it was new for 2010.
+It opened as Adventure Island in 2008 with the addition of Kokomo Kove.
+Heron Harbor splash pad was added in 2009.
+The water park was renamed Adventure Bay prior to the 2010 season due to Adventure Island in Tampa, Florida holding the trademark on the Adventure Island name.
+A major addition in 2010 made Adventure Bay a full-scale water park.
 In addition to the water features, it offers changing areas, lockers for rent, lounge chairs and food service which includes a full-service bar named the Sand Bar.

 Games areas

 The games department consists of three games areas: